Kavyahegde-2609/Landingpage-Assignment/HealthEase-Landing/README.md

 # HealthEase Landing Page

-This is a responsive landing page built using **React.js and Vite**.
+A React-based landing page for smart healthcare and emergency response.

 ##  Project Description
 HealthEase is a healthcare-themed landing page designed to showcase: